magomimmo/modern-cljs/doc/tutorial-11.md

-If you're interested in knowing all the event types supported by [Domina][4], here is the native code [goog.events.eventtypes.js][15] which enumerates all supported events.
-Take into account that Google Closure uses string as the event keys and Domina makes its best to convert their keywords representation to strings for lookup purposes using the following code:
+If you're interested in knowing all the event types supported by [Domina][4], here is the native code [goog.events.eventtypes.js][15] which enumerates all supported events by Google Closure native code on whioch Domina is based on.
+Take into account that while Google Closure uses string as the event keys, Domina, by using keywords, has to manage their conversion.

 ```clojure
 ;; goog.events native namespace required as `events`